opencog/atomese-simd/Design-C.md

 * Sending `*-write-*` `OpenclJobValue` runs it.
 No return value.
 * Drop support for `SectionValue`.
 * Git rid of `OpenclKernelLink`.

+Update: Above is implemented.
+Writes always return the `OpenclJobValue` as a status indicator.
+This seems unaboidable, if we want to block and wait for a job to be done.

 Open Discussion
 ---------------